regularmichael/moegame/Moe/DEVELOPMENT/COMPETITIVE ANALYSES/PRIMARY/Evil Within 2.md

 Additionally, several antagonists have turned Union into their playground, giving themselves immense power and unique environments in the game.
 As you progress through the town in a somewhat open-world fashion, the world changes in response to the state of the narrative.
 There are also surreal "tunnels" that can be used to help Sebastian Castellanos reach different parts of the city as they become disconnected from each other.

-Occasionally, players find a mirror that takes them to a safe hub where they can save their game, upgrade their equipment, and review some files.
+Occasionally, players find a mirror that takes them to a safe hub where they can save their game, upgrade their abilities & equipment, and review some files.
 There are also some characters here that can be talked to, namely Kidman, who I talk about below.
 This area is lore-rich, true to Sebastian's character, and a safe breather from the dangers.

 There are several larger locations that act as major setpieces, such as a movie theatre or a hospital.
 While this is probably a better setup for a potential second game, there's still a lot that can be pulled for the first game (Ridgewreath Farm):
 1. The changing city is a good model for how the magical pockets affect the reality in the game